-The Corran Ferry has been identified as a priority for a robust appraisal of the transport options and officials in HITRANS, The Highland Council and Highlands and Islands Enterprise are agreeing the scope for an initial STAG Pre-appraisal / Part I Appraisal report. in HITRANS, The Highland Council and Highlands and Islands Enterprise are agreeing the scope for an initial STAG Pre-appraisal / Part I Appraisal report.
+The Corran Ferry has been identified as a priority for a robust appraisal of the transport options and officials in HITRANS, The Highland Council and Highlands and Islands Enterprise are agreeing the scope for an initial STAG Pre-appraisal / Part I Appraisal report.

-cars were up 16%, coaches down 2% and commercial vehicles down%.
+- 2.3.17 The availability and nature of community transport options has remained mixed across the region.
+Community transport can be vital for people in areas without, or with poor, public transport alternatives.
+Recognising the oftenpiecemeal community transport across the region, there is an opportunity to make great strides in provision. - 2.3.18 There were mixed trends in ferry carryings between 2008 and 2014.
+The CalMac network saw growth in cars (5%) and passengers (3%).
+Demand was boosted by the introduction of lower (Road Equivalent Tariff) fares on several of its routes up to 2014.
+The full roll out of RET fares across the CalMac network completed in 2015 and has generated significant further traffic growth.
+Annual carrying data for 2016 showed a 9% growth in passengers across all routes compared to the prior year, while total cars were up 16%, coaches down 2% and commercial vehicles down%.
 Passenger numbers also grew on the Northlink services (by 2%) between 2008 and 2014, while car volumes fell by almost one fifth.
 Most recently, 2016 data shows an increase in passengers on the Stromness-Scrabster route (plus 8%) compared to 2015, where there was a 4% reduction in passengers between Aberdeen and Kirkwall.